 - Enrollment officials should consider the availability of computer access in the homes of students taking courses.
 Students will need access to a computer for an average of 3-5 hours per course, per day, for original credit courses.
-As the lack of access will not modify course expectations or deadlines, we require that students secure multiple means of access.
+We require that students secure multiple means of computer access as the lack of access will not modify course expectations or deadlines.

 - Due to the tight schedule of the summer session, students must start and stop courses on schedule.
 Local assistance may be required to help guarantee student success.

 - Please be clear to students that this program is not designed to work around camps or vacations if the student cannot work in each course for 3-5 hours per day.
 The significantly compressed schedule is not as forgiving as a typical semester format.